Dual Diagnosis Treatment Augusta, GA

 Services provided:

-• Rehab for adult men, domestic violence victims and rehab for teens
+• Rehab for adult men, people with trauma and sexual abuse victims

 Ogeechee Behavioral Health Services - 52.4 miles from Augusta, GA

-Ogeechee Behavioral Health Services is a dual-diagnosis treatment center in Sylvania, Georgia that provides treatment services for substance abuse and mental health disorders that include major depressive disorder as well as avoidant personality disorder.
+Ogeechee Behavioral Health Services is a dual diagnosis treatment center in Sylvania, GA that offers treatment for drug and alcohol addiction and mental health disorders that include dependent personality disorder as well as post-partum depression.

 Address: 302 East Ogeechee Street, Sylvania, GA 30467 in Screven County